-The Coronavirus is a slow-moving threat in terms of the public panic, increasing in severity each day.
-I realized early on as bottled water became harder to find that we may need more bottled water than usual for “normal” use.
+The Coronavirus is a slow-moving threat in terms of public panic, increasing in severity each day.
+I realized early on, as bottled water became harder to find, that we may need more bottled water than usual for “normal” use.

 I’m glad I bought the bottled water so we’re not going into what I consider “emergency preps” as we wait for a possible emergency in the form of quarantine.

 Bottled water is not what I would consider “long-term” storage, so I had all but ignored water in those cheap, flimsy bottles, keeping perhaps four cases on hand at any given moment.
 That is about two weeks’ worth in this house.
 Not enough.

 This shortage is temporary and will improve as the crisis passes, but everyone should take stock in the lessons we’re learning right now.
 It WILL happen again.

 We have city water that is piped in from Detroit over twenty miles away in pipes that are, on average, eighty years old.
 That does not instill my confidence in “the system.”